MckinleyWood/perceptual-visualizer/README.md

 ```
 source venv/bin/activate
 ```
-On Windows, the commands will look like
+On Windows, the commands will look more like this:
 ```
 git clone https://github.com/MckinleyWood/perceptual-visualizer.git
 cd perceptual-visualizer